 Rottweilers were a great choice because of their natural strength, and the fact that it was easy to harness any latent aggression.
 This is where much of the breed’s bad reputation comes from.

 Rottweilers began to find their way across the world during the late 19th and early 20th century.
 They were recognized by the American Kennel Club in 1931 and were first shown at Crufts in 1936.

 The breed soared in popularity throughout the latter half of the 20th century and was, in fact, the most registered breed with the AKC in the 1990s.

 Did You Know?

 - If you’re looking to adopt a Rottweiler, expect to pay a reasonable amount.
 They can cost up to 1,500 USD.

-- Rottweilers are well known for their While they’re not of the heaviest dogs, they’re easily one of the densest, and have an incredible muscle mass.
+- Rottweilers are well known for their instinct for guarding.
+While they’re not of the heaviest dogs, they’re easily one of the densest, and have an incredible muscle mass.